 At the onset of thermal metamorphism, 1) Cr is exsolved from ferroan olivine forming fine Cr-rich precipitates, which, with progressive metamorphism, become coarser within the olivine cores and form rims on the olivine surfaces; 2) very fine-grained FeS in chondrule rims and in fine-grained matrix become coarser, and secondary sulfides form within chondrules; 3) Fe and Mg in olivine are homogenized and metal grains are equilibrated; 4) abundances of presolar grains are diminished; 5) Na and other alkalis are initially lost from the matrix and enter type-I chondrules, causing zonation, only to reverse direction with progressive metamorphism; 6) albite crystallizes from type-II chondrules causing blue CL and increased TL sensitivity.

 Based on this new scheme, NWA 1756 was found to be most consistent with a petrologic type 3.10, with thermal metamorphism having occurred at a low temperature of 471°C (Kimura et al., 2008).
-Several pristine features are present in NWA 1756, including the following: 1) the chondrule mesostasis exhibits isotropism; 2) sub-millimeter-sized aggregates of Ni-rich metal (5060 wt%) are present in the matrix and occur in association with sulfide and carbide; 3) sub-µm-sized silica inclusions are present within the metal; 4) certain very rare minerals are present which do not exist in chondrites having even the lowest degree of metamorphism; and 5) presolar grains have been identified in cluster chondrite clasts that represent remnants of primary accretionary rocks (Metzler, 2012; Leitner et al., 2014).
+Several features are present in NWA 1756 which remain little altered since accretion, including the following: 1) the chondrule mesostasis exhibits isotropism; 2) sub-millimeter-sized aggregates of Ni-rich metal (5060 wt%) are present in the matrix and occur in association with sulfide and carbide; 3) sub-µm-sized silica inclusions are present within the metal; 4) certain very rare minerals are present which do not exist in chondrites having even the lowest degree of metamorphism; and 5) presolar grains have been identified in cluster chondrite clasts that represent remnants of primary accretionary rocks (Metzler, 2012; Leitner et al., 2014).